swarnalee-m/green-website/_notes/Obsidian Setup.md

 Open new folder as vault and select the main digital garden folder.

 ## Settings
 `.gitignore` is set to ignore Obsidian system files.
-I recommend setting Obsidian to automatically save attachments in the `/assets` folder.
+I recommend setting Obsidian to automatically save attachments in the `assets/images` folder.

 ### Files & Links
 - Set default location for new notes to `_notes`
-- Set default location for attachments to `assets`
+- Set default location for attachments to `assets/images`
+	- Be careful not to select `_site/assets`.
+Instead, select the folder in your root directory.

 ## Creating Wikilinks
 When using Wikilinks[^1], ensure that you're select the note in the `_notes` directory so the Jekyll build command works properly.
 Since we can't [ignore Obsidian folders yet](https://forum.obsidian.md/t/ignore-a-folder-of-temporary-notes/4473/8) and all images must be placed in `/assets`, unfortunately you'll just have to put up with the extra files for now.